rackerlabs/design-system/_component_design/tooltip.md

 - **Icon:** Use this trigger variation if a recognizable icon on the application informs a user that additional information is available for consumption if needed (for example, a **?** for help or a **$** for pricing).
 - **Table text:** This variation is used to reveal additional information within a table.
 By hiding information in tooltips in a table, the tables are easily consumable and only display additional information if required.
-    - **Note:** Can apply to both plain text cells and link text cells.
+    {% include note.html content="Can apply to both plain text cells and link text cells." %}
 - **Data visualization:** Use this trigger variation to present robust data sets aggregated into a data visualization.

 {% endcolumn %}